CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 # 95-702 Distributed Systems
 # Lab 2 – Interesting Picture

 The 1/4 point checkpoint is due to your specific TA before the end of the lab session.
-The 3/4 point checkpoint can be shown to any TA, due before lecture on Monday: 2:00 PM EST 11-Sept-20223.
+The 3/4 point checkpoint can be shown to any TA, due before lecture on Monday at 2:00 PM.
 See the two checkered flags below to see what needs to be submitted.

 ## Part 1